Nominating and Governance Committee

 - The Committee shall consist of at least three members, consisting solely of "independent" directors, as defined by the requirements of the New York Stock Exchange.

-- Each member and chairperson of the Committee (the “Chair”) shall be appointed by the Board upon the recommendation of the Committee and shall serve until such member’s successor is duly appointed or until such member’s earlier resignation or removal.
-A member may be removed at any time by the Board, with or without cause.
+- Each member and chairperson of the Committee (the "Chair") shall be appointed annually by the Board upon the recommendation of the Committee and shall serve until such member's successor is duly appointed or until such member's earlier resignation or removal.
+A Committee member may be removed at any time by the Board, with or without cause.
+A Committee member may resign by giving written notice to the Board and may resign Committee membership without resigning from the Board.

-- The Committee shall meet as often as may be deemed appropriate, in its judgment, either in person or telephonically, and at such times and places as the Committee determines, and shall meet periodically in executive session.
+- The Committee shall meet as often as may be deemed appropriate, in its judgment, either in person or telephonically (or by similar means where all participants can hear each other and participate), and at such times and places as the Committee determines, and shall meet periodically in executive session.
 A majority of Committee members shall constitute a quorum for purposes of a meeting.
-The Chair of the Committee shall report regularly to the full Board on the Committee’s actions and fulfillment of the Committee’s duties under its Charter.
+The Chair of the Committee shall report regularly to the full Board on the Committee's actions and fulfillment of the Committee's duties under its Charter.

 - The Committee will conduct an annual self-evaluation of its performance and share the results of the evaluation with the Board.